DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 Over 20 years of operation in Switzerland, thousands of families served.

-Often recent local operators or branches of foreign groups
+Often recent local operators or branches of foreign groups that act as distributors.

 Disposal of excess biological material